Catherine Sedley, Countess of Dorchester

-Catherine Sedley, Countess of Dorchester, Countess of Portmore (21 December 1657 – 26 October 1717), daughter of Sir Charles Sedley, 5th Baronet, was the mistress of King James II of England both before and after he came to the throne.
+Catherine Colyear, suo jure Countess of Dorchester and Countess of Portmore (née Sedley; 21 December 1657 – 26 October 1717), was an English noble and courtier.
+She was the mistress of King James II of England both before and after he came to the throne.
 Catherine was noted not for beauty but for her celebrated wittiness and sharp tongue.

 Early life

-Catherine was the only legitimate child of the Restoration poet Sir Charles Sedley.
+Catherine was the only legitimate child of the restoration poet Sir Charles Sedley, 5th Bt.
 Her mother was Lady Catherine Savage, daughter of John Savage, 2nd Earl Rivers.
 She grew up "notoriously plain" (being brunette and thin rather than plump and fair).
-While her father roistered around England, her mother spiralled into insanity until she entered a psychiatric hospital in Ghent in Catherine's early teens.
+While her father roistered around the country, her mother spiralled into insanity until she entered a psychiatric hospital in Ghent during Catherine's early teens.
 At this low point in her life, Sir Charles introduced a common-law wife, Anne Ayscough, into the family and ejected his daughter from the house.